Drew Kampion "2008 Surf Culture"

 Documenting surfing’s history with passion and a pen

-Prolific and inspiring writer/editor/journalist, Drew Kampion has contributed countless forays of wit, seriousness, and depth to the modern day surf media.
-Over the past forty years, Kampion has graced the world with the insider’s view to the sport of surfing.
+Prolific and inspiring writer/editor/journalist, Drew Kampion has contributed countless forays of wit, seriousness and depth to the modern day surf media.
+Over the past fifty years, Kampion has graced the world with the insider’s view to the sport of surfing.
 His writing spans from contest coverage to profiles, editorials to poetry and everything in between.

-Most notably recognized for his work with Surfer magazine in the late 1960s and early ’70s, Kampion is largely credited with transforming the somewhat straight shooting sports publication into the innovative, specialty magazine it is today.
+Most notably recognized for his work with Surfer magazine in the late-1960s and early-’70s, Kampion is largely credited with transforming the somewhat straight-shooting sports publication into the innovative, specialty magazine it is today.
 He was first hired as editor in 1968, the same year his first story was published in Surfer.
 He continued to improve the magazine, making it a true flexion of the culture it examined.
-In late 1972, Kampion made the jump to rival publication Surfing Magazine.
+In 1972, Kampion made the jump to rival publication Surfing magazine.
 During his stretch there, the bulk of his writing was focused on interviewing and examining the world’s best surfers.

 Kampion was born in Buffalo, New York in 1944 and began surfing in California in 1962.
 After graduating from California State University at Northridge with a degree in English in 1966, he began his career with a brief stint at the Wall Street Journal before letting his passion for surfing take over.